JaimeVL/True-Business-Data/README.md

 **Further details**

+We are students from UC Berkeley's Master of Information and Data Science program ([MIDS](https://datascience.berkeley.edu/)), and this is our Capstone project.
+You can find our project listed in the School of Information portal [here](http://www.ischool.berkeley.edu/projects/2016/true_business_data).

-This is part of the Capstone Project for the UC Berkeley MIDS master's degree program.
-To learn more about this project, please visit our GitBook located here: [link](https://tracsj.gitbooks.io/true-business-data/content/).
+To learn more about this project, please visit our GitBook located [here](https://tracsj.gitbooks.io/true-business-data/content/).
 This page assumes you've read the GitBook so some topics will not be covered here.
 We will instead focus on the code samples and general information about this repo.
-Finally, you can also find additional information on our website: [link](http://tbd-w210-site.s3-website-us-east-1.amazonaws.com/index.html).
+Finally, you can also find additional information on our [website](http://tbd-w210-site.s3-website-us-east-1.amazonaws.com/index.html).

+**Team**

+* Stephen Tracy
+* Michael Kennedy
+* Jaime Villalpando

 ## Sections
 Here's a brief description of each section in this repo: